AxisCommunications/acap3-examples/tensorflow-to-larod/README.md

 where `<a_name_for_your_env>` is the same name as you used to start your environment with the `./run_env.sh` script.
 Then go to your camera -> Settings -> Apps -> Add -> Browse to `tensorflow_to_larod.eap` and press Install.

 ## Running the algorithm

-In the Apps view of the camera, press the icon for your ACAP.
+In the Apps view of the camera, press the icon for your application.
 A window will pop up which allows you to start the application.
 Press the Start icon to run the algorithm.

 With the algorithm started, we can view the output by either pressing "App log" in the same window, or by SSHing into the camera and viewing the log as below:

 ```sh
 tail -f /var/volatile/log/info.log | grep tensorflow_to_larod
 ```

 Placing yourself in the middle of the cameras field of view should ideally make the log read something like:

 ```sh
 [ INFO    ] tensorflow_to_larod[1893]: Person detected: 98.2% - Car detected: 1.98%
 ```

 ## License

 **[Apache License 2.0](../LICENSE)**

 # Future possible improvements

-* Interaction with non-neural network operations (eg NMS)
+- Interaction with non-neural network operations (eg NMS)
-* Custom objects
+- Custom objects
-* 2D output for showing overlay of e.g., pixel classifications
+- 2D output for showing overlay of e.g., pixel classifications
-* Different output tensor dimensions for a more realistic use case
+- Different output tensor dimensions for a more realistic use case
-* Usage of the @tf.function decorator
+- Usage of the @tf.function decorator
-* Quantization-aware training
+- Quantization-aware training